Understanding Pregnancy Stretch Marks: Causes and Treatment

 7. Take warm baths with Epsom salts occasionally to relax muscles and soften your skin texture naturally.

-8. Gently exfoliate using chemical peels or scrubs suited to your skin color for improved tone and texture over time.
+8. Gently exfoliate using chemical peels or scrubs for improved tone and texture over time.

 9. Prioritize mental health by managing stress levels through meditation or breathing exercises since stress can impact the hormonal balance of the adrenal glands.